rmccampbell/pythonpy/README.rst

 ::

-Ignore AttributeErrors if they pop up with (--i)
+Ignore Errors if they pop up with (--i)
 ------------------------------------------------

 Get the local network ip